0traveller/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Shell permissions learning the basic
+Shell permissions, learning the basic is wonderful